-Doctor of Science Courses
+Doctor of Science (DHSc/DMSc) Courses

-Students in the Doctor of Science programs can pursue a doctor of healthcare science (DHSc) or doctor of medical science (DMSc) with the following courses.
+Students in the Doctor of Science (DHSc/DMSc) programs can pursue a doctor of healthcare science (DHSc) or doctor of medical science (DMSc) with the following courses.

 HCSCI 725 - Leadership, Ethics, and Advocacy